The 2023 ODI world cup is right around the corner and the excitement levels are now beginning to rise.

 Beyond speech, actions like England's talismanic all-rounder Ben Stokes calling it quits from the ODI game in July 2022 made a statement stronger than ever on the state of the once-beloved format.

-High-profile batsman-wicketkeeper Quinton de Kock of South Africa, too, is following suit by from ODIs after the 2023 world cup, choosing to play only one format thereafter — no prizes for guessing which one.
+High-profile batsman-wicketkeeper Quinton de Kock of South Africa, too, is following suit by retiring from ODIs after the 2023 world cup, choosing to play only one format thereafter — no prizes for guessing which one.

 “I am certain that every fan will enjoy seeing (Stokes) back in an England ODI shirt again,” England selector Luke Wright said about Stokes' return.